scality/Zenko/docs/docsource/operation/account_operations/create_an_account.rst

 Create an Account Using the Command Line
 ----------------------------------------

 #.
-Set the admin access key ID and secret access key ID as environment variables:
+Set the admin access key ID and secret access key ID as environment variables.

    .. code::